- Intellectual Property

 Handled the defense of Expression Beauty Works in a case involving claims of infringement of a patent related to crackle nail polish.
 Negotiated a favorable settlement with plaintiff.
 Kirker Enterprises v.
 Expression Beauty Works.

 Provided counsel to client Seagate Technology LLC on IP matters and provided patent prosecution services.
-Seagate, headquartered in Ireland and one of only a few major manufacturers of hard disc drives and other complex storage products, has an excellent reputation for intellectual property management.
+Seagate of Cupertino, California, one of only a few major manufacturers of hard disc drives and other complex storage products, has an excellent reputation for intellectual property management.
 We have provided counsel to this client on IP matters and provided patent prosecution services.

 Prepared and filed a utility patent application for a new fastening technology and a machine and process for implementing the technology in an automobile industry application.
 The client, a multinational manufacturer of fastener products, developed the technology.